mohan-balakrishnan/sync2techold/README.md

 ## Welcome to sync2tech

-Sync2tech - repo to main tech stuff
+Sync2tech - repo for tech stuff